 - Age suitable for 22kg/50lbs

-- For more information and latest prices see here: Bugaboo Ant
+- For more information and latest prices on an ideal stroller for traveling on airplane see here: Bugaboo Ant

 INFANT BAGGAGE ALLOWANCE GUIDE TRICK